-I don't think that if sports became less violent and people lost what were described as their, 'outlets for violence' that they would take to the streets looking for someone body checking someone else or start to beat up other people because their was a build up in their internal violence meter.
+I don't think that if sports became less violent and people lost what was described as their, 'outlets for violence' that they would take to the streets looking for someone body checking someone else or start to beat up other people because there was a build up in their internal violence meter.

 That doesn't seem to be the case though, acting out aggression or taking part in aggressive acts tends to only make the person more vengeful; acting out aggression doesn't vent anger it amplifies it.
-The Journal of Personality and Social Psychology showed that affect in 1999 when it published a paper entitled, "Catharsis, Aggression, and Persuasive Influence: Self-Fulfilling or Self-Defeating Prophecies?"
-A number of experiments were documented in this paper and their results were counter intuitive and largely ignored by pop culture in the same way the discovery of there being no link between sugar and hyper-activity was ignored, but that's a different post.
+The Journal of Personality and Social Psychology showed that effect in 1999 when it published a paper entitled, "Catharsis, Aggression, and Persuasive Influence: Self-Fulfilling or Self-Defeating Prophecies?"
+A number of experiments were documented in this paper and their results were counter-intuitive and largely ignored by pop culture in the same way the discovery of there being no link between sugar and hyperactivity was ignored, but that's a different post.

 "Participants who read a procatharsis message (claiming that aggressive action is a good way to relax and reduce anger) subsequently expressed a greater desire to hit a punching bag than did participants who read an anticatharsis message.
 In Study 2, participants read the same messages and then actually did hit a punching bag.
 This exercise was followed by an opportunity to engage in laboratory aggression.
 Contrary to the catharsis hypothesis and to the self-fulfilling prophecy prediction, people who read the procatharsis message and then hit the punching bag were subsequently more aggressive than were people who read the anticatharsis message."

 People who hit the punching bag didn't blow off steam, they built it up.